melonproject-archive/documentation/chapters/fund.md

 `function enableInvestment(address[] _assets) public auth`

 This function requires that the caller is the `owner` or the current contract.
 The function iterates over an array of provided asset token addresses, ensuring each is registered with the Melon fund's PriceFeed, and ensures that registered asset token addresses are set to `true` in the `investAllowed` mapping.
+Finally the function emits the `EnableInvestment()` event, logging the `_assets`.
 &nbsp;

 `function disableInvestment(address[] _assets) public auth`

 This function requires that the caller is the `owner` or the current contract.
 The function iterates over an array of provided asset token addresses and ensures that asset token addresses are set to `false` in the `investAllowed` mapping.
+Finally the function emits the `DisableInvestment()` event, logging the `_assets`.
 &nbsp;

-`function requestInvestment(uint requestedShares, uint investmentAmount, address investmentAsset) external notShutDown payable amguPayable`
+`function requestInvestment(uint requestedShares, uint investmentAmount, address investmentAsset) external notShutDown payable amguPayable onlyInitialized`

 This function ensures that the fund is not shutdown and that subscription is permitted in the provided `ìnvestmentAsset`.
 The function then creates and populates a `Request` struct (see details above) from the function parameters provided and adds this to the `requests` mapping corresponding to the `msg.sender`.
 Finally, this function emits the `InvestmentRequest` event.
 Execution of this functions requires payment of AMGU ETH to the Melon Engine.
+This function implements the `notShutDown`, `payable`, `amguPayable` and `onlyInitialized` modifiers.
 &nbsp;

 `function cancelRequest() external`

 This function removes the request from the `requests` mapping for the request corresponding to the `msg.sender` address.
 The function requres the request timestamp to be greater than "0", then emits the `CancelRequest` event.
-&nbsp;

-`function executeRequest() public payable`

-This function calls `executeRequestFor()` on behalf of `msg.sender`.
 &nbsp;

 `function executeRequestFor(address requestOwner) public notShutDown amguPayable payable`